speakeasy-api/openapi-reference-documentation/README.md

 - TODO: Ensure we refer to API, Endpoint, etc consistently throughout the documentation.
 - TODO: Determine the best way to link back to the generator?
 Should we talk directly about it in this documentation, or leave it to links and/or expandable sections that go into more detail?
 - TODO: make the difference between OpenAPI references and JSON Schema references clear.
 I think this is a common point of confusion for people.
+- TODO: do we want to add comments into our examples explaining them more?
+- TODO: in some cases the smart bear docs document different sections of the spec in a lot of detail, almost as "how-to" guides ie. <https://swagger.io/docs/specification/callbacks/> I think we should have the equivelant but should that be done inline in this documentation or as separate linked pages from here?
+List of potential candidates:
+  - callbacks
+  - webhooks
+  - parameters (have implemented this in a lot of detail in line in this documentation but should we break it out into a separate page?)
+  - components
+  - references
+  - ???

 ## OPEN QUESTIONS (REMOVE BEFORE PUBLISHING)